 When they suddenly contain much more iodine (when one has been iodine deficient and suddenly increase iodine intake by a lot).

 It’s important to test anti-TG when one suspects AITD, because 10% have only elevated levels of anti-TG, and not anti-TPO.
 I don’t think many doctors are aware of that fact.

 What is thyroglobulin?

 The follicles are the cells producing T4 and T3.
 We have 3 millions.
-The follicle wall consists of of a single layer of cells surrounding a central cavity, the colloid.
+The follicle wall consists of a single layer of cells surrounding a central cavity, the colloid.
 It’s those cells in the wall that actually produce the hormones.
 The colloid is the hormone storage.
 The size of the follicle varies with how much colloid it contains.
-The thyroglobulin is both the precursor and the storage of the hormones.
+The thyro-globulin is both the precursor and the storage of the hormones.

 The hormone production is reliant on iodide being pumped into the follicles.
 The concentration of iodide is 20 to 40 times higher inside the follicle than outside.
 The follicles makes a large molecule, thyroglobulin. which is being transported out of the follicle into the colloid.
 They make up most of the colloid.
 Each thyroglobulin molecule contains 120 to 140 tyrosine amino acids.
 These are also critical to the hormone production.
 The TPO enzyme is sitting on the inside of the follicles, on the wall facing the colloid.